How to create healing stories for children new

 Date: TBA – please register your interest via the form below

 LIVE ONLINE – Next date: TBA please register your interest via the form below

-Countless children have been badly affected by the lockdown and coronavirus pandemic, and we still don’t know what the long term effects will be.
-This inspiring, interactive workshop with Pamela Woodford gives you powerful therapeutic tools which anyone can learn and adapt for the children (or adults) they work with or care for.
-You will have plenty of opportunities to ask questions and we will break into small groups for the exercises.
+Pamela Woodford’s interactive workshop gives you flexible, powerful therapeutic skills which can be easily adapted for working with adults as well as children.
+You will have plenty of opportunities to ask questions and practice the skills involved in small groups.
 All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy – simply book your place and we will email you details of how to join the Zoom workshop the day before the live event.

 NB A recording of the training will be available to delegates for 2 weeks afterwards in case anyone experiences technical difficulties on the day.